v2-mini/v2-mini-robot/README.md

 # v2mini_robot

-ROS stack for the V2Mini robot...
+This repository is a ROS stack for the V2Mini robot.

 ## 1. Setup